 Moscow court rejects Evan Gershkovich's appeal, keeping him in jail until at least June 30

-Wall Street Journal reporter Evan Gershkovich will remain jailed on espionage charges until at least late June
+Wall Street Journal reporter Evan Gershkovich will remain in jail on espionage charges until at least late June

 MOSCOW -- Wall Street Journal reporter Evan Gershkovich will remain jailed on espionage charges until at least late June, after a Moscow court on Tuesday rejected his appeal that sought to end his pretrial detention.

-The 32-year-old U.S. citizen was detained in late March 2023 while on a reporting trip and has spent over a year behind bars.
-Last month, his arrest was extended until June 30 in a ruling he and his defense lawyers later appealed.
-The appeal was heard by a Moscow appellate court on Tuesday and rejected.
+The 32-year-old U.S. citizen was detained in late March 2023 while on a reporting trip and has spent over a year in jail, with authorities routinely extending his time behind bars and rejecting his appeals.
+Last month, his pretrial detention was continued yet again — until June 30 — in a ruling that he and his lawyers later challenged.
+A Moscow appellate court rejected it Tuesday.

-In the courtroom on Tuesday, Gerhskovich, clad in a white T-shirt and an open checked shirt, looked relaxed, at times laughing and chatting with members of his legal team.
+In the courtroom on Tuesday, Gerhskovich, wearing a white T-shirt and an open checked shirt, looked relaxed, at times laughing and chatting with members of his legal team.

 His arrest in the city of Yekaterinburg rattled journalists in Russia, where authorities have not detailed what, if any, evidence they have to support the espionage charges.